What can I do here?

 - - Do not generate an alert.

-- - Generate a log and run a command, such as: Show a popup window, send an email alert or an SNMP trap alert, or run a user-defined script as defined in the .
+- - Generate a log of type Alert and run a command, such as: Show a popup window, send an email alert or an SNMP trap alert, or run a user-defined script as defined in the .

-- - Send an SNMP alert to the SNMP GUI, or run the script defined in the .
+- - Generate a log of type Alert and send an SNMP alert to the SNMP GUI, as defined in the .

-- - Send an email to the administrator, or run the mail alert script defined in the .
+- - Generate a log of type Alert and send an email to the administrator, as defined in the .

-- - Send one of three possible customized alerts.
+- - Generate a log of type Alert and send one of three possible customized alerts.
 The alerts are defined by the scripts specified in the .

 A session is a user's activity at a specified site or with a specified application.
 The session starts when a user connects to an application or to a site.
-The Security Gateway includes all the activity that the user does in the session in one session log.
+The Security Gateway includes all the activity that the user does in the session in one session log (in contrast to the firewall log which shows top sources, destinations, and services).

 To search for log sessions: